12th March 2013

 But I’m getting ahead of myself in the excitement of winning and forgetting to tell you which system of ours won and what it won!

 We collected the gong at a dinner at Ascot racecourse in front of more than 250 guests that kicks off this year’s Security and Policing Exhibition at Farnborough.

-The UK security industry is a world leader in the innovation of Advanced Engineering, Manufacturing and Services and the award, now in its 10th year, looks to recognise continued investment and innovation in countering security threats.
+The UK security industry is a world leader in the innovation of Advanced Engineering, Manufacturing and Services.
+Now in its 10th year, the award looks to recognise continued investment and innovation in countering security threats.

-The system has also recently been tested against crowd/mob attack in what is seen to be the first such trials conducted.
-Due to the nature of the system, it performed extremely well and was able to withstand prolonged attacks conducted under realistic conditions using specialist method of entry experts.
-These trials will be used to enable the creation of crowd attack standards to be used to evaluate other systems in the future.
+The system has also recently been tested against crowd/mob attack in what is seen as the first such trials conducted.
+Due to the nature of the system, it performed extremely well and withstand prolonged attacks conducted under realistic conditions using the specialist method of entry experts.
+These trials will enable the creation of crowd attack standards to be used to evaluate other systems in the future.

 The Home Office has added 5.5km of RDS PAS68 fencing to the National Barrier Asset, including vehicular and pedestrian access portals, turnstiles and gates, initially for use at the 2012 autumn conference season for the main political parties in conjunction with the three constabularies of Sussex, Greater Manchester and West Midlands.